 Of all local elections, choosing a sheriff is where voters have direct influence over law enforcement policies.

 As mentioned above, a sheriff is the highest ranking law enforcement officer in the county.
 They don’t have to answer to a board of supervisors or even a county administrator.
 The job comes with a decent salary, and it offers control of a substantial department operating budget.

 Because a sheriff’s elected term is four to six years – with the potential for re-election – it is a stable job with a lot of responsibility.
 It can also serve as a stepping stone for individuals who are looking to build their political base and seek higher office in the future.

 Sometimes, the election of a sheriff or constable is often decided by just a handful of votes.
 Election campaigns for sheriff may have low voter turnout when the county election occurs on a date that does not match general Election Day.
-Because of this, the winner often is the person who can employ a strategy that gets the most people to the polls.
+Because of this, the winner often is the candidate who can employ a strategy that gets the most voters to the polls.

 Before a potential candidate for sheriff decides to run for office, he or she should be sure that they are prepared to handle the election campaign – and are capable of actually serving if they are elected.